 The diseases prevail in cool growing regions and can cause massive losses during wet, cool seasons.
 White molds on plans are always recognized by a fluffy white growth on stems of soybean.

-The initial symptoms develop from R3 to R6 as grey and changes to white lesions at the nodes.
+The initial symptoms develop from R3 to R6 as grey and change to white lesions at the nodes.
 Lesion always progresses rapidly above and below the nodes.
 They are sometimes wrapping the whole stem.
 And sooner than later, the white, fluffy mycelial growth covers the infected area.

 This is done more so during periods of high relative humidity.